 In the upper parts of the post, we learned that the transmitter should adapt the message signal to the communication channel, by converting it into symbols and encoding those symbols.
 This process is called modulation.

-There are two big families of modulations: Continuous Wave modulation and Pulse modulation.
+There are two big families of modulations in communication systems: Continuous Wave modulation and Pulse modulation.

 Continuous Wave modulation (CW)

 This family of modulation techniques modifies the characteristics of a sine wave signal called the carrier, in accordance to the message signal.

 - the color pencils are the carrier, since the painter uses them to reproduce the shapes and colors of the street on paper